T-Turner/T-Turner.github.io/ludecomp.md

 ### Language: C++

 ### Description/Purpose:
 This program used LU decomposition to solve a system of linear equations.
+The relationship of nxn matrix to time is dramatic, its path log curve, but can be approximated using a 2nd order polynomial time=5E-7xn +0.0001*n.

 ### Input:
 The program requires the matrix A, and B be defined in the namespace.

 ### Output:
 This program outputs the solution in the z array.